 Pressure Cook Dal (lentils):

-Prepare Tempering For Dal:
+Prepare Tadka For Dal:

 - Transfer the Dal Makhani to a serving bowl.
 Garnish with fresh coriander leaves and cream (optional).
 You can use ginger and green chilli slices as well for garnishing.
+Add a dollop of butter on top before serving.

 - Serve Dal Makhani warm with Naan.